Is Sibling Rivalry Secretly a Request for More Attention?

 What’s really going on beneath the surface?

-If “Who got more goldfish?” turns into a full-blown meltdown, it’s probably not just about snacks.
-It’s a signal.They keep pulling you into every argument
+If “Who got more goldfish?” turns into a full-blown meltdown, it’s probably not about the snack.
+It’s a signal.

-What to Do When Sibling Rivalry is Really a Cry for Connection
+What to Do When Sibling Rivalry Is Really a Cry for Connection

 “What are they really asking for right now?”